mtgjson/mtgjson-website/docs/structures/keywords/README.md

 # Keywords

-List of all keywords used on Magic cards.
+List of all keywords used on Magic: The Gathering cards.

+> Parent file: `Keywords`

-### File Structure
+### Data Properties

 <Documentation/>